Aaronmx1/sec_financials_project/README.md

 2.  **Flatten Nested Facts:** Iterates through the `us-gaap` accounting concepts, extracting the label, description, and all associated financial values reported in 'USD'.
 3.  **Construct DataFrame:** Builds a long-format DataFrame where each row represents a single financial filing for a specific accounting concept.
 4.  **Data Type Conversion:** Converts columns to appropriate data types, including casting date strings to `datetime` objects and numerical columns to integers or floats.
+5.  **Standardize CIK Format:** Pad the attribute `cik` in order to match the submissions and staging table during join.
-5.  **Remove Duplicates:** Removes additional records associated to accession numbers to store only the most recent recorded amount for that account and accession number.
+6.  **Remove Duplicates:** Removes additional records associated to accession numbers to store only the most recent recorded amount for that account and accession number.
-6.  **Data Storage:** Saves the final, cleaned DataFrame to a compressed Parquet file (.parquet.gzip).
+7.  **Data Storage:** Saves the final, cleaned DataFrame to a compressed Parquet file (.parquet.gzip).
 This columnar format is optimized for storage and analytical performance, preparing it for the next stage of the data pipeline, such as loading into a data warehouse.

 ### `db_connector.py`